 - Graduation from a baccalaureate degree program in nursing from an accredited institution (or approval of Online MSN program chair).

 - Current active unencumbered RN license from any state within the United States.
 Evidence of current licensure must be present in the student’s departmental file.

 - Minimum cumulative grade point average (GPA) of 3.0 or above on a 4.0 scale during the baccalaureate degree completion.
-Applicants who do not meet the cumulative GPA requirement are reviewed on a case by case basis and may be admitted under probationary status.

 - All nursing prefix (NS) courses must be completed through NAU online.*

 - All international nurses must have a current active unencumbered registered nurse license to practice (in the state of their choice in the Unites States) and an international professional evaluation of their prior education credentials.